Image to Video

 Set your preferences:

-- Duration: 5 seconds or 10 seconds
+- Duration: 5 or 10 seconds

-- Prompt (optional): short instruction like "touch fabric" or "subtle camera pan"
+- Prompt (optional): short motion instruction

 Generate